falkorclark/random-cjs/readme.md

 Thanks go to [Andrew Moss](https://github.com/agmoss) for the TypeScript port and for helping to maintain this package!

 Shoutout to [Roger Combs](https://github.com/rcombs) for donating the `random` npm package for this project!

+Shoutout to [Falkor Clark](https://github.com/falkorclark) for donating the `random-cjs` CommonJS port for this project!

 Lots of inspiration from [d3-random](https://github.com/d3/d3-random) ([@mbostock](https://github.com/mbostock) and [@svanschooten](https://github.com/svanschooten)).